 Cadillac’s V-Series performance sub-brand turns 15 this year, and to celebrate the firm is launching not one, but two new V-Series models.
-Cadillac unveiled the 2020 CT5-V and CT4-V in its hometown ahead of the Detroit Grand Prix, where its race cars will take to the track.
+Cadillac unveiled the 2020 CT5-V and CT4-V in its hometown ahead of the Detroit Grand Prix, where its race cars took to the track.
+Both new V-Series models are tamer than expected, but at least Cadillac was able to keep pricing reasonable.

 While the CT5 was revealed to the public at the 2019 New York Auto Show, this is the first time anyone outside of Cadillac has seen the smaller CT4 sedan.
 The CT4 and CT5 will serve as replacements for the current Cadillac ATS and CTS, respectively.